monocle-h2020/MONDA/README.md

 ```

 ## Citation
-If you use MONDA in a scientific publication, we would appreciate citations:
+If you use MONDA in a scientific publication, we would appreciate citations.

 To cite the package as a whole you can use:
 Simis, S., Jackson, T., Jordan, T., Peters, S., and Ghebrehiwot, S. (2022) Monda: Monocle Data Analysis python package, https://github.com/monocle-h2020/MONDA

 For single submodules (such as WISP or sorad) please use:
-<submodule> In Simis, S., Jackson, T., Jordan, T., Peters, S., and Ghebrehiwot, S. (2022) Monda: Monocle Data Analysis python package, https://github.com/monocle-h2020/MONDA
+[submodule] In Simis, S., Jackson, T., Jordan, T., Peters, S., and Ghebrehiwot, S. (2022) Monda: Monocle Data Analysis python package, https://github.com/monocle-h2020/MONDA

 ##Contributors
 This code was developed with input from Plymouth Marine laboratory (thja-pml@github, tjor@github, StefaSimis@github) and